 - List your distractions!

 - This step is largely designed to make your physical mind feel useful in this process.
-It isn’t, particularly, and this step will begin to connect you to your feeling and desire centers, and those are crucial to this Quest.
+It isn’t, particularly, and this step will begin to connect you to your feeling and desire centers, which are crucial to this Quest.

 - With this step completed, we then seek the Commitment we are going to bring to our Quest.
 Perhaps you think you already know what commitment you seek, but that may be only what you think you should be committed to rather than what you really feel committed to.
 So I invite you to go through a few steps to feel what your heart really desires.
 Generally, we seek only one commitment for each Quest but you may have thought of several commitments that are clustered together, for instance, perhaps you feel you are committed to healing the earth, but you aren’t a healer, so you may also have a commitment to study healing, to study planetary healing, or to go outside for an hour a day and pick up trash!